litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-Routes.md

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     User should be redirected to requested page.
+     Users should be redirected to the requested page.

 ### Test Case 3:

 #### &nbsp;&nbsp;&nbsp;Details

-     Test case to verify routes functionality after loggting In as Admin.
+     Test case to verify routes functionality after logging In as Admin.

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test